|

-Anguilla |
+Anguilla

 Dog Island and Prickly Pear are smaller islands near Anguilla.
 The story is that during WWII the British Navy was keeping the British islands safe for democracy and used the feral dogs for target practice and ate the prickly pears to prevent scurvy.
-Thus, today there are no dogs on Dog Island, no prickly pears on Prickly Pear Island, and the British Virgin Islands didn't fare too well either
+Thus, today there are no dogs on Dog Island, no prickly pears on Prickly Pear Island, and the British Virgin Islands didn't fare too well either.

-| The Arawaks sailed up the island chain from South America, arriving in Anguilla about 4000 years ago.
+The Arawaks sailed up the island chain from South America, arriving in Anguilla about 4000 years ago.
 They named the island Maliouhana, which explains the name of the resort.
-They were rediscovered by Columbus around 1500, giving it the name of Anguilla (eel in Spanish) based on its shape.
+They were rediscovered by Columbus around 1500, who gave their island the name Anguilla, eel in Spanish, based on its shape.
 As a coral outcropping with little water, it attracted little attention and was not colonized until 1650 by the British.
 This settlement was wiped out by the Amerindians from a neighboring island in 1656.
 The French returned the favor in 1666.
 The English and the French fought each other and eventually the English won (remember Waterloo in 1815?).
 By 1825 the English put St Kitts and Nevis and Anguilla into a colonial federation, greatly displeasing the Anguillans.
 This went on for decades of an economy dominated by farming and fishing.
 Droughts and depressions caused severe problems and the clamor for statehood, rather than colonial status, reached a fever pitch in the 1950's and 1960's.
 Britain had had enough and granted Statehood to most islands, keeping Anguilla with St Kitts and Nevis as it created a state in February of 1967.
 By May the Anguillans were in rebellion and with the speed associated with all things governmental, Anguilla achieved full Statehood status in 1980.
 Today tourism is a major part of the economy, but they do not allow cruise ships and have a tiny airport.
 Thus, they are looking for the high end tourist.
-Like all the islands, they are looking into off-shore banking. |
+Like all the islands, they are looking into off-shore banking.
+Caribs

 The resort spans all of Maundays Bay starting with the restaurant complex and main building on the east, six multiple unit villas, George's Restaurant on the beach with the public pool, six more villas, and then six more villas with private pools at the far western end of the bay.
 Given the trade winds, the western end of the beach usually has more breeze and surf, but the private pools are conveniently shielded from the wind by the villas.
 The beach is beautiful, aided by the lovely view of St Maarten rising up in the distance.
 Our one bedroom villa was almost as large as our one bedroom condo at Sapphire.
 There are all the usual resort amenities spa, water sports, fitness center, tennis shops, media room, etc. Even the island's only golf course is fairly close.
 In theory, there is no tipping as they add 10% to the room bill and 15% to the food bills.
 A nice touch, as long as service remains good, and on our two days we could not have been happier with every employee we met.
 I'm sure they are trained, but they all made eye contact, said hello, and asked how you were doing.
 If you had any problem, they could help.